buggaarde/siggaard.io/content/home/experience.md

   My personal highlights from my time at BEC:
   * I built an XML-generator in PowerShell.
 It turned out to be 10x faster than existing solutions, and this speed was absolutely crucial for the last step in the collection process.
-  * Unprompted, I built a generic ETL-generator in python.
+  * I built a generic ETL-generator in python.
 This tool enabled all the flexibility from generic programming languages to be combined with the more traditional GUI-approach to ETL.
   """

 +++